-One graphical model consistent with our assumptions is depicted in Figure \ref{fig1}.
+Propositions \ref{unbiasedIPW} and \ref{unbiasedIPW2} highlight that if all of the relevant variables were observed, both the average main treatment effect and the transported average main treatment effect could be identified through re-weighting formulations.
+However, the presence of spillover effects introduces the need to incorporate covariates inside the propensity score and sampling weight models that would typically be omitted without interference.
+This is particularly problematic, since many of these omitted variables might not just be individual-level covariates (e.g., a given school district’s spending per student), but also neighborhood-level covariates (e.g., the average spending per student of neighboring school districts), which are likely to not even be measured by a naive practitioner.

+Propositions \ref{unbiasedIPW} and \ref{unbiasedIPW2} motivate our bias decompositions, as we will compare the expectation of a naive estimator (which ignores interference, unmeasured confounding, and lack of transportability) with the identifications formulas presented above.
 While we introduce $\phi_{1}$ and $\phi_{2}$ together in this section, to provide sufficient detail for both bias decompositions, we investigate them separately in Sections \ref{sensitivity} and \ref{sectiontransportability} respectively.